Embrace Your Scars with Kintsugi, the Powerful Art Celebrating Repair

 Origins

-This ancient art has origins in Japan but was also practiced in other areas of Asia.
+The ancient art of kintsugi has origins in Japan but was also practiced in other areas of Asia.
 Historians believe this tradition dates to the 15th century.

 Kintsugi is used on all styles of Japanese pottery but is very closely associated with the Japanese tea ceremony.
 According to Wikipedia, one theory for the origin of Kintsugi is a damaged Chinese tea bowl.
 Ashikaga Yoshimasa, the 8th shogun of the Muromachi period, sent a damaged tea bowl back to China for repairs.
 The repair work was horrific, as the Chinese put it back together with ugly staples.
 This awful repair job may have influenced Japanese artisans to develop a method of repair that was more aesthetically pleasing.